 Something else I like to suggest is that you work with caffeine.
 Instead of skipping the nap and just relying on caffeine, I like to have a coffee and then take my nap.
 I then have the restoration of the nap and the caffeine that needs around 20 minutes to really kick in.
 I combine both to give myself a bigger boost.

 An espresso shot, sleeping or napping, and then having both working together is amazing.
 I prefer coffee, but espresso works just as well.
-But if it's too hot, just add some ice cubes in it.
+But if it's too hot, just add some ice cubes to it.

-So to recap, have an espresso shot before your 20 to 30 minute nap and you have this double whammy helping you to get through the day!
+So to recap, have an espresso shot before your 20 to 30-minute nap and you have this double whammy helping you to get through the day!
 It's amazing, especially if you didn't get enough sleep.

 I hope this has been helpful!